songzhw/songzhw.github.io/and_exp/2016-11-22-launch-mode-example-two.md

 I've got a bug about the Activity stack recently, and I fixed it using the knowledge of launch mode and Intent's flag.
 This post will introduce how I locate the reason, and how I fixed it.

+Before reading this post, please make sure you already know something about launch mode.
+If not, please read this post [Explain Activity Launch Mode with Examples](http://www.songzhw.com/2016/08/09/explain-activity-launch-mode-with-examples/), which will help you understand how different launch mode work.

 ## 1. What's the problem I got?
 We have an Activity (let's call it A) which could contains multip Fragment.
 When you click the button on Fragment (let's call it B), what it does is jump to A, so A could launch another Fragment, "C" it is.
 Oh, forget to mention, this "jump" action actually has an "Clear_top" flag in its Intent.